cloudmesh/classes/docs/source/overview.rst

 * https://portal.futuresystems.org/projects/511

-.. note:: FutureSystems OpenSTack cloud is currently updated and will
+.. note:: FutureSystems OpenStack cloud is currently updated and will
 	  not be available till Sept.

 Documentation about FutureSystems can be found at